FAQ: All Your Dog Trainer Questions Answered!

 Do I have to use the crate?

 We understand the crate is yet another training tool that some are apprehensive about, but the crate is a required tool in our programs and for good reason.
 We are believers in the value of implementing structure daily.
 The crate is a tool that we’ll use to do so.
-No, the dog will no be in there for an unfair amount of time.
+No, the dog will not be in there for an unfair amount of time.
 No, it will not be used as a punishment or negative space.

-We teach the dog to view the crate as a safe space, a place they will even choose to go into on their own, aside from when you will tell to go in with the door closed.
+We teach the dog to view the crate as a safe space, a place they will even choose to go into on their own, aside from when you will tell them to go in with the door closed.

 The crate is not only used for structure, but to help with behavior issues like, barking, anxiety, fear, potty issues, reactivity, overexcitement, destructive behaviors, and more.
 We also firmly believe it is a valuable tool to keep familiar for the life of the dog because you will at some point have to board your dog for vacations, health checks, and perhaps to contain for a party or house work.
 Why not let it just be your dogs bedroom?
+Just as our bedrooms are our safe havens, your dogs crate should be theirs.

 We can’t wait for you to see how the crate is not negative, but a positive place your dog will enjoy being in.